Frequently asked questions

 Do you charge cancellation fees?

-A full copy of our fees & rebate policy and our cancellation policy is emailed with our intake pack upon booking.
+A full copy of our fees & rebate policy and our late notice policy is emailed with our intake pack upon booking.